audioxide/data/data/posts/20170222-reviews-arctic-monkeys-favourite-worst-nightmare.md

   Arctic Monkeys yet.
 Riffs in giant proportions, subtleties hidden between the pedal switches and Turner’s Sheffield charm in spades.
 week: 86
+blurb: Favourite Worst Nightmare may just be the best album to come from Arctic Monkeys yet.
+Riffs in giant proportions, subtleties hidden between the pedal switches, and Turner’s Sheffield charm in spades.
 ---
 author: André
 review: The release of Arctic Monkeys’ debut album was a monumental occasion.